 Bookkeepers often have an associate's degree or higher, but it’s not required.
 Some bookkeepers may only have a high school diploma or have taken some trade school courses, but may go to college later in their career for further training.

 On the other hand, accountants almost always have at least a bachelor’s degree in accounting.
 Many have master’s degrees, particularly if it’s a requirement of your state’s certified public accountant (CPA) board.
+Many have successfully attained the CPA certification as well.

 A CPA is generally viewed as an expert in their field and may be more qualified than a regular accountant in performing specific auditing or taxation tasks.
 For example, only a CPA can file audited financial statements with the US Securities and Exchange Commission (SEC).
 They can also represent a business client facing an audit by the IRS.